umccr/workflows/DRAGEN_README.md

 ## Alignment and FASTQ Input

-The alignment and germline calling must be done 'per-sample'.
+The alignment and wgs qc must be done 'per-sample'.
-This means that the output folder includes a single bam and germline vcf call.
+This means that the output folder includes a single bam and somalier barcode call.

-Here is an example run input / output of a germline workflow:
+Here is an example run input / output of the dragen wgs qc workflow:

 ### Input json